population-research/uganda-covid/response/wber_response.md

-    **Response:** We did, indeed, use unemployment as short-hand for not working, even though the survey does allow for other reasons for not working than strict unemployment (such as lacking transport or not wanting to work because of fear of Covid exposure).
+    **Response:** We did, indeed, use unemployment as short-hand for not working, even though the survey does allow for other reasons for not working than strict unemployment (such as lacking transport or not wanting to work because of fear of COVID-19 exposure).
     We have updated the paper throughout to use "not working" rather than unemployment.